akhlak-mahmood/pygdcli/README.md

 ```

 # Limitations
-- Initial sync may take some time depending on the number of files you have and their size.
-- The app does not watch file changes, so you have to run it each time you need to sync.
+- The client does not watch file changes, so you have to run it each time you need to sync.
-- Files are downloaded to memory first, so files with size greater than your RAM size will fail to download.
+- Files are downloaded to memory first, so files with size greater than your available memory will fail to download.
-- No differential sync supported, whole file will be uploaded/download during sync.
+- No differential sync supported, whole file will be uploaded/downloaded during the sync.

 # Dependencies
 Python libraries: